Here's a bit about my personal experience with menopause, and what I've found to help during this transitional phase.

 I'm 55 and for me menopause started early from 40 onwards.
 Perimenopause is a precursor to menopause, whereby the ovaries gradually begin making less oestrogen.
-It's a natural phase in life and causes women to experience irregular menstrual cycles and fluctuations in hormones, along with symptoms like anxiety attacks, weight gain and drops in libido.
+It's a natural phase in life and causes women to experience irregular menstrual cycles and fluctuations in hormones, along with symptoms like anxiety attacks, weight gain, elevated cholesterol and drops in libido.
 Most women will start to experience perimenopausal symptoms in their 40s, some even earlier, in their mid-30's.
 However, it varies from person to person based on their genetics and health issues.
 Menopause is officially recognised when you have not had a period of an entire year.

-My mother and sister started perimenopause quite early, and I did too.
+My mother and sister started perimenopause quite early, around 40 and I did too.
 Perimenopause and menopause have such negative connotations, but I have viewed it as a new beginning - accepting the changes in my body and embracing them as part of life.
 It's also helped me design nutritional supplements focused on women's health and that address symptoms around menopause such as weight gain, insulin resistance, lowered metabolism, bone density, UTI's and reduced collagen production.

 DID YOU NOTICE ANY CHANGES TO YOUR BODY?